FilipAndonov04/Lip-Interpreter/README.md

 ### Function Objects

-In Lip, functions are first-class values.<br>
+In Lip, functions are first-class values<br>
 This means functions can be:<br>
 * stored in variables
 * passed as arguments to other functions